dhamatane/chingu-website/README.md

 # chingu-website
 ## Overview
-This app was created for the Chingu Voyage 11 pre-work.
+This website was created for the Chingu Voyage 11 pre-work.

 **Live link**: https://dhamatane.github.io/chingu-website